Purenw

-Purenw or Pureon is a large village located in Kerakat Tehsil of Jaunpur, Uttar Pradesh, India with total 765 families residing.
-The Purenw village has population of 5054 of which 2462 are males while 2592 are females as per Population Census 2011.
+Purenw or Pureon is a large village located in Kerakat Tehsil of Jaunpur, Uttar Pradesh, India with a total 765 families residing.
+The Purenw village has a population of 5054 of which 2462 are males while 2592 are females as per the Population Census 2011.
 As per constitution of India and Panchyati Raaj Act, Purenw village is administrated by Sarpanch (Head of Village) who is elected representative of village.